DataDog/documentation/content/en/api_catalog/_index.md

 ### Adding metadata to APIs

-Add metadata to APIs through the Datadog UI, API, or use automated pipelines through the GitHub integration or Terraform.
+Add metadata to APIs through the Datadog UI or API, or use automated pipelines through the GitHub integration or Terraform.

 Read [Adding Metadata to APIs][10] for more information.